Harold Ramirez Player Props: Rays vs. Red Sox

-On Tuesday, Harold Ramirez (on the back of going 0-for-3) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 6:40 PM ET.
+After going 0-for-3 in his most recent game, Harold Ramirez and the Tampa Bay Rays take on the Boston Red Sox (who will hand the ball to Chris Sale) at 6:40 PM ET on Wednesday.

 He had a hitless performance in his last game (0-for-3) against the Red Sox.